 This is the only full day in Honolulu and Waikiki on this Hawaii itinerary, so let’s dive right in.
 A walking tour is my favourite way to get oriented in a new city and learn some foundational history and culture to put the rest of the visit in context.
 There are various options for walking tours around Waikiki and Honolulu – below are some suggestions.
 We didn’t do them all, so make sure you look up reviews and judge for yourself.

 Also, I recommend staying clear of Chinatown.
-While there’s a few cool, historic things to see there, the area is quite sketchy and there are a lot of car break-ins.
-The handful of funky boutiques lock their doors and buzz in customers – which is a clear indication of the crime rate.
+While there are a few cool, historic things to see there, this part of town can be sketchy.
+Our greatest concern was our rental car, as there are a lot of car break-ins reported in this area.
+The handful of funky boutiques we visited, lock their doors and buzz in customers – which is a clear indication something is up.

 AIA architectural walking tours – Guided tours are held on Saturdays, twice a month or you can purchase a self-guided tour booklet.